 - Then press the key the moment the computer reboots to bring up the BIOS.
 Common keys for this task include the Escape, Delete, F1, F2, F8, or F12.
 You can search for or consult your motherboard’s manual to find out the specific key if you are unsure about it.

 - Look for the Advanced tab or section.
-Select it and press Enter.
-You may need to reconfirm to enter the section.

 Step 3: Connect Your Monitor